yjpan47/orbital2018/readme.md

 - Estimated Waiting Time is computed by the average of all users' inputs for the past 30 minutes from current time.
 - Crowd condition also takes into consideration the average of users' inputs for the past 30 minutes from current time.

+###

+- Install Python 3.6 (make sure to add python to PATH)
+- Install Django using pip
+-

 ### Website Deployment

 - We are planning on deploying our website using pythonanywhere.com web hosting service.
 However, we just into some last minute issues with the web hosting site.
 We will fix it ASAP.